-3) Check the boxes for Start and Stop and put the times you picked into the boxes.
+5) Check the boxes for start and stop and put the times you picked into the boxes.
+After that, click OK.

-5) Select the clip and click File > Convert > Create AAC Version.
+6) Select the clip, and from the top menu bar, click File > Convert > Create AAC Version.
 (Note: If the song is protected, you’ll receive an alert that you cannot convert it.
 In this case, you may want to use a different tune).

 You’ll see a copy of the song title in the Music app with the Time marked for what you selected.

-9) Go back to the Music app, right-click the song clip, and choose Delete From Library.
-Confirm the action with Delete Song but in the subsequent pop-up asking if you want to move it to the trash, pick Keep File.
+10) Go back to the Music app, right-click the song clip, and choose Delete From Library.
+Confirm the action with Delete Song, but in the subsequent pop-up asking if you want to move it to the trash, pick Keep File.

 Now that you have your cool new ringtone ready, it’s time to put it on your iPhone!
 Keep the Finder window that contains the song clip/ringtone open and do the following.

-1) Connect your iPhone to your Mac as you normally would with the Lightning cable.
+1) Connect your iOS device to your Mac as you normally would with a USB-C or Lightning cable.

-2) Open a new Finder window and select your iPhone from the sidebar.
+2) Open a new Finder window and select your iPhone or iPad from the sidebar.

-3) Drag the ringtone from its location in Finder to your iPhone in Finder.
+3) Drag the ringtone from its location in Finder to your iPhone or iPad in Finder.

-4) You can check to make sure the file appears on your iPhone and set it as your ringtone immediately.
-Open Settings on your iPhone and select Sounds & Haptics.
+4) You can check to make sure the file appears on your iOS device and set it as your ringtone immediately.
+To do that, open Settings on your iPhone or iPad and select Sounds & Haptics or Sounds.

-5) Choose Ringtone and you should see the song title for the ringtone you created.
-Tap to pick it as your new ringtone and listen to the preview if you like.
+5) Tap Ringtone, and you should see the song title for the ringtone you created.
+Tap to pick it as your new ringtone, and listen to the preview if you like.

-6) Click Eject to properly disconnect your iPhone from your Mac.
+6) Click the eject icon in the Finder sidebar to disconnect your iPhone or iPad from your Mac.

-That’s it!
-It is a lot of steps, but once you do it the first time it goes quicker if you continue to create more ringtones.
+It is a lot of steps, but once you do it the first time, it goes quicker if you continue to create more ringtones.